Wednesday, May 27, 2015

 #3.
 The Ending

 Instead of ending happily, THE EMPIRE STRIKES BACK ends so differently from the rest of the Star Wars films that it concludes on a tragic note.
 It's one of the reasons I never liked it as a child.
-It doesn't help that the protagonists were left broken and defeated by the Empire, and the film is left open on a cliffhanger, which leaves viewers questioning whether there will be a next instalment that will soon resolve the conflict on both sides.
+It doesn't help that the protagonists are left broken and defeated by the Empire, and the film is left open on a cliffhanger, which leaves viewers questioning whether there will be a next instalment that will soon resolve the conflict on both sides.

 Some die-hard fans like writer/director Joss Whedon may not want to watch it win if they couldn't find the perseverance to recover from this depressing conclusion.
 I disagreed with what Joss said about the ending ruining the film.
 It's a very emotional and thought-provoking conclusion to a stunning movie.